 Hence, the more Islamic a region is, the more women are abused and relegated to the backroom.
 In Mauritania, more than 1,800 domestic violence against women have been reported.
 In Gaza, 51% women suffered the same in 2011 alone.

 In Algeria, Yemen, Lebanon, United Arab Emirates, Kuwait and Saudi Arabia, there are no laws against marital rape.
 In Palestinian territories, only 17% of women are employed despite a literacy rate of 93%.
 In the UAE, 14% of women are in the total work force.

 A UNICEF report shows that 12.1 million women are subjected to female genital mutilation in Sudan.
 In Syria, over 4,000 cases of rape and sexual mutilation have been reported.
 In Lebanon, there are no laws against sexual harassment of women.
 Northern Nigeria has the highest rates of child marriage (rape) in the world.
 Is this a blessing to the human race or a curse?

 It’s a known fact that Muslims have a high rate of illiteracy, perhaps a consequence of following an illiterate hero.
 No, this is not the fault of the Jews or America, it is Islam.
 It keeps people ignorant, unproductive and lazy.
-It fills the minds of intelligent youths with fiqh, Sharia, the arts of defecation, copulation and urination until their mind regresses into 7th century ideologies and their productive insights wane.
+It fills the minds of intelligent youths with fiqh, Sharia, the arts of defecation, copulation and urination until their mind regresses into 7th century ideologies.